 Meetings at a Salvation Army hall on Sunday are open to all and have an informal atmosphere.
 Services do not follow a set liturgy, but generally include singing, Bible reading, giving testimonies, prayer, and an address given by an officer.
 Local corps often host other events during the week.
 These events range widely from youth groups, events for seniors and families, prayer meetings, and lunch groups.
 Locally organized bands and choirs have been a part of the Salvation Army’s outreach since its founding.
 Salvation Army brass bands and “songster brigades” often perform at public events for holidays and other celebrations.

-Through spiritual counseling, pastoral care, and outreach programs, the Salvation Army aims to address the spiritual well-being of the people in their communities along with their physical and material needs.
+Through spiritual counseling, pastoral care, and outreach programs, the Salvation Army aims to address the spiritual well-being of the people in their communities along with their human needs.
 This holistic approach recognizes the importance of nurturing the soul while providing practical assistance, offering people, and communities a chance for lasting transformation.
+They seek to create positive change in the local community both in the United States and as an international movement.
+They prioritize community involvement, thus creating sustainable programs.

 Gospel Motivation

-Motivated by their understanding of the Christian gospel, the denomination has historically affirmed the equality and full participation of women and actively worked against class and race-based segregation in society.
+Motivated by their understanding of the gospel of Jesus Christ, the denomination has historically affirmed the equality and full participation of women and actively worked against class and race-based segregation in society.
 In 1915, Mable Broome was commissioned in Chicago as the first African-American Salvation Army officer.
 The Salvation Army is deeply committed to advocacy for groups who are marginalized by oppressive and unjust systems.

 The organization recognizes the interconnectedness between individual struggles and systemic injustices and campaigns for equality and justice.
 Throughout its history, the Salvation Army has been involved in various justice-oriented campaigns.
 These include those focused on fighting human trafficking, ending modern slavery, advocating for the rights of marginalized communities, and addressing disparities in education and healthcare.
 Their programs and initiatives aim to rescue and rehabilitate victims.
 But they also raise public awareness and advocate for stronger legislation to prevent abuse of vulnerable populations.
 The organization often collaborates with other like-minded organizations.
 They use these partnerships to amplify their impact and effect change on a broader scale.